Case Study: Crisis Communication

 - Maintained contact with passenger to arrange travel home from Cyprus

 FCM and travel risk management

 People who can use their initiative, utilise their expertise and be proactive in dealing with the unexpected.
 It is people who will be on the phone to travellers, provide information, support and calm direction in an emergency.
-With FCM duty of care, you can effectively manage risk to your travelling employees.
+With FCM's Safety & Risk technology, you can effectively manage risk to your travelling employees.